-Since 2011 Weld Square has participated in interschool sports against West Morley, Ashfield, Embleton, North Morley and Morley Primary Schools.
+Weld Square participates in interschool sports against West Morley, Ashfield, Embleton, North Morley and Morley Primary Schools.
 These are schools with similar student numbers.
 The school also conducts a Cross Country Carnival and participates in the Interschool Cross Country Carnival.
-Specialist sport training seminars, e.g. basketball, volleyball, soccer etc. are also conducted as they become available.
-Swimming lessons are in Term 4.